gadget78/Evernode-Deploy-Monitor/README.md

 A special thanks & shout out to the following community members for their input & testing;
 - the original forks from [@jellicoe](https://github.com/jellicoe) and [@genesis-one-seven](https://github.com/genesis-one-seven)
 - @XRPSaint for support, and testing.
-- [@tequdev](https://github.com/tequdev/xahau-reward-claim) for his work here on claim-rewards, his work open-source web portal help greatly in the claimreward module
+- [@tequdev](https://github.com/tequdev/xahau-reward-claim) for his work here on claim-rewards, his open-source web portal helped greatly in the claimreward module
 - many other people within the discord community that helped testing